goalsgame/ueimporter/README.md

 ### Development mode <a name="install-dev-mode" />

-If you plan do do active development of `ueimporter` it's more convenient to install in editable/development mode.
+If you plan do do active development of UEIMPORTER it's more convenient to install in editable/development mode.
 This way `pip` installs thin wrappers in its registry that simply forwards all invocations to the code in your Git repository.